When quantile forecasts

 are used, the reorder point is computed as a function of expected demand, lead time and service level

 .
 The reorder quantity is computed as the reorder point minus the stock on hand and minus the stock on order.
-The service level represent the desired probability of non getting a stock-out.
+The service level represents the desired probability of not getting a stock-out.
 The following article gives a short introduction to the topic and guidance on how to set appropriate service levels.

 .
 Indeed, service levels are hard to optimize, and usually poorly reflect actual business priorities.
 Lokad has introduced a more capable forecasting technology, namely quantile grids

 , where the service levels don't need to be provided as inputs any more.
 This technology delivers superior results and is strongly recommended.